izabelaoska/payment-details/README.md

-Payment details/Add new card UI built with JavaScript and CSS.
+Payment details/Add new card UI built with React and CSS.